damilolasomoye/1-interactive-responsive-website-MK-1/README.md

-# A simple webpage for a company website built using HTML, CSS and Javascript
+# A simple interactive and responsive webpsite for a company website built using HTML, CSS and Javascript